mskilab-org/fishHook/README.md

 ## Accessing Covariate Fields
-Covariate fields such as type are stored as vectors and when you acess the field you will be returned a vector or list in the case of the Covariates themselves that is the same length as your covariates object.
+Covariate fields such as type are stored as vectors and when you access the field you will be returned a vector or list in the case of the Covariates themselves that is the same length as your covariates object.

 ```R